Mass Timber for Everyday Projects

 Where We Are Today

-However, coming from a region where our building sizes do not push the limits, the positive attributes of Mass Timber remain and are attainable for many buildings.
-While we still need faster build times, our recent projects provide benefits like:
+Following the trajectory of mass timber has been fascinating.
+However, coming from a region where our building sizes do not push the limits, the positive attributes of mass timber are attainable for many buildings.
+Through our recent projects, we have addressed the following when it comes to mass timber:

 1. Change is Hard, But Solutions are Plentiful